androideen/python-1-file-ssg/README.md

-# Simple Static Site Generator (SSG)
+# Python 1-File SSG

-A lightweight, Python-based static site generator designed for simplicity and flexibility.
+A lightweight, 1-file Python-based static site generator designed for simplicity and flexibility.
 It transforms plain HTML files with frontmatter and simple templating tags into a fully static website.

 ## Features